Efficient calculation of carrier scattering rates from first principles: Introduction

 In the present work, we develop an efficient formalism for calculating anisotropic transport properties of semiconductors that is accurate over a range of materials and amenable to use in high-throughput computational workflows.
 Our approach relies on inputs that can be obtained from low-cost \textit{ab initio} methods and that are routinely available in computational materials science databases.
 Scattering rates are calculated using the momentum relaxation time approximation (MRTA) to the Boltzmann transport equation (BTE).
 The present method includes fully anisotropic acoustic deformation potential, piezoelectric, ionized impurity, and polar electron-phonon scattering.
-We take advantage of a novel interpolation to overcome the requirement of ultra-dense Brillouin zone sampling.
-As an initial test of the approach, we calculate the temperature-dependent electron mobility and Seebeck coefficient of 16 semiconductors.
-An open source software implementation of the formalism is made freely available.
+As an initial test of the approach, we calculate the temperature-dependent electron mobility and Seebeck coefficient of 19 semiconductors including the large 48-atom CH$_3$NH$_3$PbI$_3$ hybrid perovskite.
+The Spearman rank coefficient of mobility against experiment ($r_\mathrm{s} = $ 0.92) improves significantly on results obtained using a constant relaxation time approximation ($r_\mathrm{s} = $ 0.50).
+Furthermore, we find our approach offers similar accuracy to state-of-the art methods at 1/500th the computational cost.
+An open source software implementation of the method is made freely available.